 What are your options?

-There are few different ways to do the liposuction, and while all of them are done through suction, the main difference is what state the removed fat is in.
-The safest option done under local anaesthesia is so-called tumescent liposuction where the fat is injected with a large amount of anaesthetic liquid making fat in tumescent consistency.
+There are a few different ways to do the liposuction, and while all of them are done through suction, the main difference is what state the removed fat is in.
+The safest option done under local anesthesia is so-called tumescent liposuction where the fat is injected with a large amount of anesthetic liquid making fat in tumescent consistency.
 Then that fat is sucked out, leaving patients less bruised than other option.
 Ultrasonic and laser assisted liposuction techniques to liquefy fat by ultrasounds or heat induced by laser upon removal.
 Power assisted liposuction (PAL) is a good option if you want to get rid off of high volume of fat.
 This procedure uses a vibrating cannula that helps to break up and remove fat tissue.
 Discuss all the options with your surgeon, however, it is good to keep in mind that all types of liposuction have been found to be equally safe and effective, and no technique is actually proven to be more effective than the others.

 Keep a healthy diet

 You should keep yourself hydrated straight after the procedure, as your body will swell for next few days.
 To improve long-term results of liposuction, you should maintain a healthy diet with a lower intake of fat and calories.
 Liposuction is neither an obesity treatment nor a substitute for weight-loss, so if you will not keep an eye on what you are eating, you may gain fat in the treated areas.
+Read our article on diet after liposuction surgery.

 Workout after liposuction